-- Always STOP the tool and remove the battery and ensure all cutting devices have fully stopped before transporting or working on it (adjusting etc). - Fit all blade covers or sheaths whenever transporting or storing the tool. - When transporting the tool in a vehicle, ensure the battery is removed.
+- Always STOP the tool and remove the battery before putting the tool down, transporting or working on it (adjusting etc). - Fit the blade sheath whenever transporting or storing the tool. - When transporting the tool in a vehicle, ensure the battery is removed.
 Secure the tool in an upright position to prevent tip-over or damage. - Do NOT store batteries in direct sunlight or hot environments, such as vehicle interiors, for any period.